- 16 Oct 2023

 Mouse over the link to see the first ten values for that field.

-Click the copy icon to copy the values to the clipboard.
+For list fields, you can click the copy icon to copy the values to the clipboard.

-Adapter Connections: Shows the adapter connections from which the field was fetched.
+Adapter Connections - Shows the adapter connections from which the field was fetched.
 Hover over a field to see the adapter or all the adapters that this information comes from.